 Before you start to take it

-be at risk of getting into a regular pattern or habit of taking Somidem.
+of getting into a regular pattern or habit of taking SOMIDEM.

 Taking other medicines

-medicines to treat fungal infections such as ketoconazole.
+medicines to treat infections, such as rifampicin or ciprofloxacin

 How much to take

 SOMIDEM should only be taken when you are able to get a full night's sleep (7 to 8